quintessence/interview-aiven/README.md

 * v1 - Go on Kaggle and get some NYC Bus Data, load it into Aiven's postgres offering and use Aiven's Grafana offering to build some dashboards.
 Drawback: this is a no-code solution to a coding exercise, so that won't do!
 * v2 - The Final Version: I still want to write a way to scrape the data I need out of the Zillow API, but it turns out I'll also need a way to bulk load the data into OpenSearch whether the data is Zillow or any other source.
 This means that I'm focusing on bulk uploadig JSON files into the Aiven platform.

-There are three segements to my write up here: the first will be the "public facing post" that I would write about as if it were a blog.
-The next is what I would be submitting if I were giving internal feedback on the process to a relevant team.
-And finally I'll have some of my initial thoughts on code in the GitHub repo.
+There are two segements to my write up here: the first will be the "public facing post" that I would write about as if it were a blog.
+The second is what I would be submitting if I were giving internal feedback on the process to a relevant team.

 Some context for the blog post that follows: I try to keep them in about 10 minutes of "reading time" as implementation is always a time consuming process in and of itself, so I don't want the reading portion to be a barrier.